 - Stamp Duty

-We manage tax risk within our group wide risk management and governance framework.
+We manage, reduce, and mitigate tax risk within our group wide risk management and governance framework.
 Our Board, by the way of our Audit and Risk Committee, is accountable for risk management and ensures that an effective risk management framework is in place, which encompasses tax risk.

 The Group’s tax risks and governance matters are also managed through use of reputable external advisors to provide tax compliance and advisory services.
 Most of the tax compliance for the Group is outsourced to external advisors, who are responsible for preparation of tax reporting information, tax computations and filings and advising on tax payments where required.
 Tax compliance is carried out internally by suitably qualified and trained finance personnel, who consult with external advisors periodically as necessary.
 The group implements policies and controls to ensure transactions are recorded appropriately and that information required for tax reporting is accurate and available to external advisors and tax authorities if requested.